reujab/ramon/README.md

 > :warning: This project is a WIP and not yet functional.
 All configuration is subject to change.

-Ramon is a lightweight server monitoring framework.
+Ramon is a lightweight, versatile server monitoring framework.
 It runs actions (e.g. sending emails) when certain conditions are met.
 For example, you can configure Ramon to send an email every time an SSH connection from a new IP address is established.
 Or send an email when a service goes down.
-Perhaps you would like daily emails of any 5xx status codes that occurred.
+Perhaps you would like daily emails of any 5xx server errors that occurred.
 Ramon makes this easy.

 Ramon's design is heavily inspired by [fail2ban](https://github.com/fail2ban/fail2ban) and [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm).